The Best Lizards for Handling: Species That Welcome Your Touch

 Bearded dragons are perfect lizards to handle as they are very docile and friendly.
 They genuinely enjoy being handled and will gladly sit with their owners for hours at a time.

-Bearded dragons are good lizards to have if you have children and want to get them into caring for pets.
+Bearded dragons are good lizards to have if you have children and want to get them used to looking after a pet.
 They are not particularly large and intimidating or heavy enough to be accidentally dropped.
-They are also hardy and not too small that children will easily squash them.

 3. Blue Tongue Skink